marancibia/marancibia.github.io/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

 9. We are ready to deploy the Churn Model to an Application via REST.
 Back in the Database Actions menu, scroll down to find the Related Services section to find the specific address for your own model, since these are unique to each Autonomous Database instance.
    When developing Applications that can pass the information needed to get a score of the models, the OML Services REST API can return a sub-second score for a mini-batch of records, or you can request an asynchronous call for batch scoring as well.
    ![Churn AutoML Task 10 Step 9 DB Actions Related Services](images/oml-churn-dbactions-related.png " ")

+   For more details on how to use the deployed model and Oracle Machine Learning Services capabilities, make sure to look at that Lab in the [Oracle Machine Learning Fundamentals on Oracle Autonomous Database](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=922) workshop, which shows you how to use REST clients to access the model and more.

 ## Learn more